xcijimv/containerized-apps/README.markdown

+# DEPRECATED: These Dockerfiles will be superseded with userspace runc images soon.

 # Docker apps based from archlinux

 The Dockerfiles in this repository were ported from [jessfraz/dockerfiles](https://github.com/jessfraz/dockerfiles).
 Her Dockerfiles are based on other distros but she has a ton of them, so look there for additional apps.